 The corona crisis is also a psychological burden for people worldwide.
 The Leibniz Institute for Resilience Research provides information here on how to deal with psychological stress during the corona pandemic.
-We also provide useful links to literature, studies and media reports on the psychological consequences of the corona pandemic.
+We also provide studies and media reports on the psychological consequences of the corona pandemic.

-In the following you will find support and recommendations for dealing with the psychological consequences of the corona pandemic, 10 tips on how to stay mentally strong, literature references on studies that we review for you, as well as suggestions, educational offers and recommendations for dealing with the psychosocial challenges for online-based teaching during school closures.
+In the following you will find support and recommendations for dealing with the psychological consequences of the corona pandemic, 10 tips on how to stay mentally strong as well as suggestions, educational offers and recommendations for dealing with the psychosocial challenges for online-based teaching during school closures.

-Here are some links to our current media reports (in German).
+Here are some links to our media reports (in German) on the Corona pandemic.
 You find more under the heading "LIR in the media".